-when considering a price of $\leq 45/t$ CO2e for allowances (price cap announced by the EU for the 2027-2029 period)
+when considering a price of $\leq 45/tCO2e$ for allowances (price cap for the first three years of implementation)

 Although they both refer to 'Non-Road Mobile Machinery' and aim to reduce emissions, the EU ETS focuses on greenhouse gases from specific sectors (such as manufacturing industries and construction), while the NRMM regulation targets pollutant emissions from off-road machinery.
-These regulations also apply to handheld equipment and power generation sets.
+These regulations also apply to hand-held equipment and power generation sets.